TerribleDev/intro-to-docker/story.md

 ```

-From boron (which is node 6.9) on wheezy (a standard debian distro).
+From boron (which is node 6.9) on wheezy (a standard debian distro, node docker images can be [found here](https://hub.docker.com/_/node/)).
 Install bower, add the package.json file, npm install (install the npm modules required for your app), add the bower.json file and get the dependencies from bower (bower is a client side dependency manager).
 Then expose the right port, and run npm run start to boot the app when the container starts.
 This looks fine!
 Add this as a Dockerfile in `ui/`.

+You can also copy the Dockerfile from the worker `01-bitminer/worker`.
+This file is much like the hashr service.